mastro35/thepythoncorner/_posts/2016-11-15-web-automation-python.md

 Splinter is just an abstraction layer on top of [Selenium](http://seleniumhq.org/) and makes easy to write automation tests for web applications.

-So, let’s pretend that we want to automate research on bing.com.
+So, let's pretend that we want to automate research on bing.com.
 First of all, we need to install Splinter.
 To do it, open a terminal and do a